kundansh2211/LaTex-Suggestions-Extn/README.md

 ### 1.0.0

-Initial release of ...
+Initial release of LaTeX-Suggestions-Extn.

 ### 1.0.1

-Fixed issue #.
+Fixed issue with duplicate suggestions.

 ### 1.1.0

-Added features X, Y, and Z.
+Added features for customizable suggestion limits.

 ---